Holomorphic curves in Stein domains and the tau-invariant: Introduction

-If the answer to the latter is affirmative we say that $K\subset Y$ is rationally slice in $X$.
+If the answer to Question \ref{rationalyslice} is affirmative for a knot $K$ in $Y$ we say that $K$ is \emph{rationally slice} in $X$.
 Of course if $Y=\partial X$ for some rational homology ball $X$ we can consider the obvious notion of genus:

 and define $g_4(K)= \displaystyle\min_X \left\{g^X_4(K) : X \text{ rational homology ball with } \partial X= Y \right \}$.

 \begin{remark} One can also consider the notion of slice genus of links in rational homology spheres.
 In the case of links we use the negative of the Euler characteristics $-\chi(F)$, to measure the complexity of surfaces.
 We define